projectsveltos/.github/profile/README.md

 ## Event driven framework

 Sveltos supports defining an event using Lua.
-Sveltos can be instructed to deploy add-ons when an event happens in any of the managed cluster.
-In this example an event is defined as creation/deletion of a Service instance in certain managed cluster.
-When an instance of such event happens, Sveltos is instructed to create a NetworkPolicy opening traffic to that service.
+An event is a notification that is sent when a certain condition is met.
+For example, you could create an event that is sent when the PostgreSQL deployment becomes healthy.
+Events can then be used to trigger the deployment of other resources.
+For example, you could configure Sveltos to deploy the Job that creates the table in the database when it receives an event that the PostgreSQL deployment is healthy.
+In this example Sveltos has been instructed to:

+1️⃣ Deploy postgresql deployment and service\
+2️⃣ Wait for postgresql deployment to be ready\
+3️⃣ Deploy a Job that creates a table in the DB\
+4️⃣ Wait for Job to be completed\
+5️⃣ Deploy todo-app which can access PostgreSQL deployment\
+6️⃣ Wait for todo-app to be healthy\
+7️⃣ Deploy a Job that adds an entry to database via todo-app\

 ![Event driven framework](https://github.com/projectsveltos/sveltos/raw/main/docs/assets/sveltos_resource_order.gif)